mathandy/svgpathtools/README.rst

 Much of the core of this module was taken from `the svg.path (v2.0) module <https://github.com/regebro/svg.path>`__.
 Interested svg.path users should see the compatibility notes at bottom of this readme.

+Also, a big thanks to the author(s) of `http://pomax.github.io/bezierinfo/ <http://pomax.github.io/bezierinfo/>`_, an outstanding resource for learning about Bézier curves and Bézier curve-related algorithms.

 Basic Usage
 -----------